jinnnx13/Pemanfaatan-Edge-AI-Untuk-Prediksi-Cuaca-Dalam-Pengelolaan-Pertanian/README.md

    - Boosts agricultural productivity and sustainability.

 # Dataset
-We used public dataset provided from kaggle in the link below [Weather Classification Dataset - Kaggle} (https://www.kaggle.com/datasets/nikhil7280/weather-type-classification)
+We used public dataset provided from kaggle in the link below:
+- [Weather Classification Dataset - Kaggle} (https://www.kaggle.com/datasets/nikhil7280/weather-type-classification)

 # Edge Architechture